-"(g) Final Payment.

-- (i) Loan A Final Payment.
-Co-Borrowers shall pay to Horizon a payment in the amount of Three Hundred Seventy-Five Thousand Dollars (\$375,000) (the "Loan A Final Payment") upon the earlier of (A) payment in full of the principal balance of Loan A, (B) an Event of Default and demand by any Lender of payment in full of Loan A or (C) the Maturity Date applicable to Loan A, as applicable. - (ii) Loan B Final Payment.
-Co-Borrowers shall pay to SVB a payment in the amount of Three Hundred Seventy-Five Thousand Dollars (\$375,000) (the "Loan B Final Payment") upon the earlier of (A) payment in full of the principal balance of Loan B, (B) an Event of Default and demand by any Lender of payment in full of Loan B or (C) the Maturity Date applicable to Loan B, as applicable. - (iii) Loan C Final Payment.
-Co-Borrowers shall pay to Horizon a payment in the amount of Three Hundred Eighty-One Thousand Two Hundred Forty-Nine Dollars (\$381,249) (the "Loan C Final Payment") upon the earlier of (A) payment in full of the principal balance of Loan C, (B) an Event of Default and demand by any Lender of payment in full of Loan C or (C) the Maturity Date applicable to Loan C, as applicable.

-(iv) Loan D Final Payment.
-Co-Borrowers shall pay to SVB a payment in the amount of Three Hundred Eighty-One Thousand Two Hundred Forty-Nine Dollars (\$381,249) (the "Loan D Final Payment") upon the earlier of (A) payment in full of the principal balance of Loan D, (B) an Event of Default and demand by any Lender of payment in full of Loan D or (C) the Maturity Date applicable to Loan D, as applicable.
+- (c) Co-Borrowers and Lender hereby agree that Section 2.2(g) of the Loan Agreement is hereby deleted in its entirety and replaced with the following: - "(g) Final Payment. - (i) Loan A Final Payment.
+Co-Borrowers shall pay to Horizon a payment in the amount of Three Hundred Seventy Five Thousand Dollars (\$375,000) (the "Loan A Final Payment") upon the earlier of (A) payment in full of the principal balance of Loan A, (B) an Event of Default and demand by any Lender of payment in full of Loan A or (C) the Maturity Date applicable to Loan A, as applicable. - (ii) Loan B Final Payment.
+Co-Borrowers shall pay to SVB a payment in the amount of Three Hundred Seventy Five Thousand Dollars (\$375,000) (the "Loan B Final Payment") upon the earlier of (A) payment in full of the principal balance of Loan B, (B) an Event of Default and demand by any Lender of payment in full of Loan B or (C) the Maturity Date applicable to Loan B, as applicable. - (iii) Loan C Final Payment.
+Co-Borrowers shall pay to Horizon a payment in the amount of Three Hundred Eighteen Thousand Seven Hundred Fifty Dollars (\$318,750) (the "Loan C Final Payment") upon the earlier of (A) payment in full of the principal balance of Loan C, (B) an Event of Default and demand by any Lender of payment in full of Loan C or (C) the Maturity Date applicable to Loan C, as applicable. - (iv) Loan D Final Payment.
+Co-Borrowers shall pay to SVB a payment in the amount of Three Hundred Eighteen Thousand Seven Hundred Fifty Dollars (\$318,750) (the "Loan D Final Payment") upon the earlier of (A) payment in full of the principal balance of Loan D, (B) an Event of Default and demand by any Lender of payment in full of Loan D or (C) the Maturity Date applicable to Loan D, as applicable.

-All final payments under this subsection (g) shall be fully earned as of July 29, 2020, constitute a portion of the Obligations, and are secured by all Collateral."
+All final payments under this subsection (g) shall be fully earned as of April 1, 2020, constitute a portion of the Obligations, and be secured by all Collateral."

-(c) Co-Borrowers and Lenders hereby agree that Section 6.15 of the Loan Agreement shall be deleted in its entirety and replaced with the following:
+(d) Co-Borrowers and Lenders hereby agree that Section 6.15 of the Loan Agreement shall be deleted in its entirety and replaced with the following:

-"6.15 Intentionally Omitted."
+"6.15 Minimum Cash Covenant.